vibornoff/webcrypto-shim/README.md

 Known limitations
 -----------------

-`deriveKey`, `deriveBits` are not supported since there is no algorithm providing key derivation operation.
+`deriveKey`, `deriveBits` are not supported since there is no any algorithm providing key derivation operation.

 Other browsers support
 ----------------------